 - How long will it take for me to get funds?

-The application process should take no more than 1-2 weeks.
-Typically, you will receive a check in the mail for the full amount of the grant.
-However, we can also donate online to crowdfunding campaigns if that is preferred.
+The application process should take no more than 4-6 weeks.
+We prefer to send funds via PayPal but can send a paper check as well.
+Or, we can also donate online to crowdfunding campaigns if that is preferred.
 Please specify in your application if you need funds by a particular date or method.

 - What else comes with a grant award?